matt-mcg-pw/articles/gil/main.md

 # DEBUGGING PYTHON THREADS

-## What is the GIL?
+## What is the Global Interpreter Lock (GIL)?
 - Single lock in CPython interpreter that allows a Python thread to run
-- Only 1
-- Python process allows 1 main thread, arbitrary children threads, and a Single lock that allows a thread to run
+- Python process allows 1 main thread, ~~arbitrary~~ children threads, and a lock that allows a thread to run
+- GIL protects pointer to PyThreadState
+  - PyThreadState saved before interpreter allows spawning of child thread
+  - C macros in interpreter handle allowing and ending allowance of threads
+  - Thread state is restored after child threads return with state that was saved before threads spawned
+- GIL is not held by third party library or C threads
+  - If a call to Python is necessary from these threads than a callback API is usually provided with the library
+  - Idiom for handling GIL python thread state from external thread CallSomeFunction
+    ```c
+    PyGILState_STATE gstate;
+    gstate = PyGILState_Ensure();

+    /* Perform Python actions here. */
+    result = CallSomeFunction();
+    /* evaluate result or handle exception */

+    /* Release the thread.
+No Python API allowed beyond this point. */
+    PyGILState_Release(gstate);

+    ```

 - The GIL located at ceval_gil.h, following block are comments from file
   ```
   Notes about the implementation: